Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Background estimation

 The \POWHEG{}+\PYTHIA[8] \ttbar\ sample described in Section~\ref{sec:datasets}\ is used to estimate the number of \ttbar\ events in the sample that arise from at least one top quark decaying semileptonically.
 This estimate includes contributions from decays resulting in $\tau$-leptons, as no attempt is made to identify $\tau$-lepton candidates and reject them.

 The proportion of this non-all-hadronic \ttbar\ background is estimated to be only ${\sim}3$\% in the signal region, primarily due to the lepton-veto requirement in the preselection and the top-quark-tagging requirements.
-However, these \ttbar\ events contribute to a greater degree to the control and validation regions, where the top-quark-tagging and/or $b$-tagging requirements are relaxed.
-A MC prediction is used to estimate the contributions to these regions, which therefore affects the multijet-background estimate.
-Although the \ttbar\ production cross-section in the signal region is observed to be lower than the MC prediction, the use of a cross-section scaled to the signal region produces a negligible change in the multijet-background estimate.
+However, these \ttbar\ events contribute to a greater degree to the control and validation regions, where the top-quark-tagging and/or $b$-tagging requirements are relaxed, therefore affecting the multijet-background estimate.
+Although the \ttbar\ production cross-section in the signal region is observed to be lower than the MC prediction, see Section~\ref{sec:reco_level}, the use of a cross-section scaled to the signal region produces a negligible change in the multijet-background estimate.